AdobeStock 575464841 scaled 11

 Whitepaper Series

 The massive national investment in the reshoring of semiconductor manufacturing combined with Orlando’s unique niche in this industry means there is a need for regional partners and national players to understand the workforce needs of this growing sector.
-The following reports provide insights into Orlando’s specific place in the semiconductor manufacturing ecosystem, outline how a skills-based approach to hiring and talent development creates a broader talent pool to draw from, and a third report (to be released) captures the education and training opportunities in the region for long-term talent development.
+The following reports provide insights into Orlando’s specific place in the semiconductor manufacturing ecosystem, outline how a skills-based approach to hiring and talent development creates a broader talent pool to draw from, and capture the education and training opportunities in the region for long-term talent development.

 PART 1